-- Syrah Resources Ltd (ASX: SYR) remains the most shorted share on the ASX and has seen its short interest rise to 17.2%.
-Short sellers continue to target the graphite miner due to a collapse in the price of the battery making ingredient.
+- Syrah Resources Ltd (ASX: SYR) continues to be the most shorted share on the ASX despite its short interest sliding to 16.9%.
+Short sellers are targeting the graphite miner due to the oversupply and softening demand for graphite.

-- GWA Group Ltd (ASX: GWA) has short interest of 15.4%, which is down slightly week on week once again.
-Short sellers appear to believe that tough trading conditions will weigh on the building products company’s performance in FY 2020.
+- GWA Group Ltd (ASX: GWA) has short interest of 15.5%, which is up sharply week on week once again.
+The building products company continues to see its short interest rise after warning that trading conditions would be tough in FY 2020.

-- Inghams Group Ltd (ASX: ING) has short interest of 14.1%, which is up slightly week on week.
+- Inghams Group Ltd (ASX: ING) has short interest of 14%, which is up slightly week on week.
 The poultry company continues to be a favourite of short sellers due to concerns that higher feed costs will hit its profits in FY 2020.

-- Orocobre Limited (ASX: ORE) has seen its short interest soften week on week to 13.7%.
-As with Galaxy, a collapse in lithium prices is weighing the lithium miner’s shares.
+- Orocobre Limited (ASX: ORE) has seen its short interest remain flat week on week at 13.8%.
+As with Galaxy, weakening lithium prices have weighed heavily on this lithium miner’s shares.

-- Speedcast International Ltd (ASX: SDA) has short interest of 13.5%, which is up sharply week on week.
-Short sellers don’t appear to believe that Speedcast will disappoint again in FY 2020.
+- Speedcast International Ltd (ASX: SDA) has short interest of 13.1%, which is up sharply week on week.
+Short sellers may believe that Speedcast will disappoint again in FY 2020.
 Due to its high levels of debt, another poor performance could lead to a debt covenant breach.

-- Bank of Queensland Limited (ASX: BOQ) has short interest of 12.4%, which is up slightly week on week.
-The regional bank’s shares sank to a multi-year low last week after it raised $250 million to strengthen its balance sheet.
-Bank of Queensland continues to expect earnings to decline again in FY 2020.
+- Bank of Queensland Limited (ASX: BOQ) has short interest of 12.25%, which is down slightly week on week.
+The regional bank has come under pressure this year due to its poor performance in FY 2019 and disappointing guidance for FY 2020.

-- NEXTDC Limited (ASX: NXT) has 11.9% of its shares held short, which is down week on week.
+- NEXTDC Limited (ASX: NXT) has 12% of its shares held short, which is down sharply week on week.
 Short sellers may be closing positions after it recently reaffirmed its FY 2020 guidance.
 The data centre operator expects EBITDA growth of 17% to 23% this year.

 The post These are the 10 most shorted shares on the ASX appeared first on Motley Fool Australia.